Over the years, the UEFA Champions League has been graced by a plethora of world-class players, particularly goal scorers.

 Former Spain international is one of the youngest players to score a hat-trick in the Champions League, having done so in 1995.
 Raul did not score another hat-trick in the competition, but he did rack up a slew of braces.

-With the exception of one, the three-time Champions League winner scored all but one of his 14 Champions League doubles with Real Madrid.
+Except one, the three-time Champions League winner scored all but one of his 14 Champions League doubles with Real Madrid.
 Raul’s only brace in the competition, however, inspired Schalke to a memorable victory over Inter Milan.
 Raul had his best season in the competition in the 1999-2000 season, scoring ten goals in Madrid’s triumphant campaign.

 Number 4: Karim Benzema – 17